 - What Can COLA Do to Make UNH More Inclusive?, April 1, 2019, Three Chimneys Inn

-- Social Justice-Diversity Working Group: The College established a Social Justice-Diversity Working Group in spring 2019 to explore and catalog all current COLA undergraduate course offerings on these topics in order to streamline offerings, identify and rectify gaps in offerings, and better advertise the breadth of courses we offer.
+Social Justice-Diversity Working Group: The College established a Social Justice-Diversity Working Group in spring 2019 to explore and catalog all current COLA undergraduate course offerings on these topics in order to streamline offerings, identify and rectify gaps in offerings, and better advertise the breadth of courses we offer.
 The fall 2020, the group was expanded and renamed the COLA Committee on Equity, Inclusion and Justice.

 David Kaye, Theatre and Dance